vencecai/LLM-Floor-plan/README.md

 # LLM Floor Plan Generator

-This system enables the generation of floor plans from natural language descriptions using LLM (Large Language Model) technology, offering interfaces for both Rhino/Grasshopper and a web-based frontend.
+This system enables the generation and manipulation of floor plans from natural language descriptions using LLM (Large Language Model) technology, offering a seamless workflow between Rhino/Grasshopper and a web-based interface.

 ## System Overview

-The project provides two primary interfaces for generating floor plans:
+The project provides an integrated workflow for floor plan generation and manipulation:

-1.  **Rhino/Grasshopper Interface:** Utilizes Python components within Grasshopper for users working directly in a CAD environment.
+1. **Rhino/Grasshopper Integration:** Allows users to reference floor plan outlines from Rhino via screenshots.
-2.  **Web-Based Frontend Interface:** A React application allowing users to draw initial boundaries and input text descriptions via a web browser.
+2. **Web-Based Frontend Interface:** A React application enabling users to:
+   - Reference floor plan screenshots from Rhino
+   - Draw boundaries using the built-in drawing tools
+   - Generate room layouts using LLM-powered text prompts
+   - Visualize and customize the generated floor plans
+3. **Spatial OS Integration:** Connect to Spatial OS's web API to generate apartment objects for further processing.
+4. **Bi-directional Grasshopper Connectivity:** Return generated floor plans back to Rhino/Grasshopper for further manipulation.

 Regardless of the interface used, the core floor plan generation process follows a hierarchical top-down approach:

-1.  **Input Processing:** Gathers natural language descriptions and optional boundary information (either from Grasshopper inputs or the React frontend).
-2.  **Text to JSON:** Interprets inputs to create a structured JSON representation of the floor plan requirements.
+1. **Boundary Creation:** Draw floor plan boundaries in the frontend, referencing Rhino screenshots if needed.
+2. **LLM-Powered Room Layout:** Use natural language to describe desired room layouts and specifications.
-3.  **Hierarchical Space Partitioning:** Recursively divides space into a tree-like structure of rooms based on the JSON.
+3. **Hierarchical Space Partitioning:** Recursively divides space into a tree-like structure of rooms based on requirements.
 4. **Topological Graph Generation:** Creates a graph representation with rooms, connections, and spatial relationships.
-5.  **Physical Floor Plan Generation:** Generates the final floor plan geometry (either as Rhino geometry via Grasshopper or potentially visualized in the frontend/exported).
+5. **Physical Floor Plan Generation:** Generates the final floor plan geometry that can be visualized in the web interface or sent back to Rhino.
+6. **Apartment Object Generation:** Connect to Spatial OS to transform 2D floor plans into apartment objects.

 ## Conceptual Approach (Core Logic)